-- A student is late if she is not in first period prior to 8:19am. - Late students must report to the Front Office to sign in and receive a Late Pass which is to be given to their teacher. - Lateness is excused only for - doctor/dental appointments accompanied by a signed note from a doctor - When the school bus fails to arrive at school on time - Family emergency accompanied by a note signed by a parent/guardian. - All other latenesses are UNEXCUSED and will result in a demerit.
-When a student reaches 5 demerits, they must serve detention according to the stated detention policy. - If a student is late 10 times, she has established a pattern of lateness and therefore will serve another detention and will lose the privilege of driving to school for a period of time as determined by the Administration. - Students will be given a warning by the Dean of Student Affairs if the number of latenesses begins to accumulate. - Students are reminded that traffic is an inevitable part of driving to school and must plan accordingly by leaving enough time to travel safely to and from school.
+- A student is late if she is not in first period prior to 8:15am. - Late students must report to the Front Office to sign in and receive a Late Pass which is to be given to their teacher. - Lateness is excused only for - doctor/dental appointments accompanied by a signed note from a doctor - When the school bus fails to arrive at school on time - Family emergency accompanied by a note signed by a parent/guardian. - All other latenesses are UNEXCUSED and will result in a demerit.
+When a student reaches 5 demerits, they must serve detention according to the stated detention policy.
+Demerits do not go on school transcripts.
+They simply serve as a reminder of school policies.

+- If a student is late 10 times, she has established a pattern of lateness and therefore will serve another detention and will lose the privilege of driving to school for a period of time as determined by the Administration. - Students will be given a warning by the Dean of Student Affairs if the number of latenesses begins to accumulate. - Students are reminded that traffic is an inevitable part of driving to school and must plan accordingly by leaving enough time to travel safely to and from school.

-Long Term Absence Policy
+Extended Absence Policy